apache/griffin/griffin-doc/service/api-guide.md

 }
 ```
 #### Response Body Sample
-he response body should be the created job schedule if success.
+The response body should be the created job schedule if success.
 For example:
 ```
 {
     "id": 3,